Skip to content

 Recent outcomes

-A sample of recent results from students we mentored through our Outline → Draft → Final process.
+A sample of recent results from students who worked with a MAAS expert on their own coursework.
 Anonymised to protect privacy.
 Each grade reflects the student’s own submitted work, completed with expert guidance.

 High Distinction